w3c/adapt/explainers/symbols.md

 These concepts underpin the Blissymbolics (or "Bliss") language&mdash;though our use of the concepts is strictly for mapping from a concept to the appropriate aymbol(s) for the user, and is not grammatical in nature.

 We're working closely with BCI on this specification, and the W3C AAC Symbol Registry (more details below).

+### Demo

+A proof-of-concept authoring tool demo can be found at: http://matatk.agrip.org.uk/adaptable-content-authoring-tool/editor/

+Please note the following limitations:

+* It only supports Bliss symbols.

+* The given example does not represent the typical use case of sparse use of symbols, mainly to annotate content such as media chapters.

 ## Goals